josephmasongsong/blog-gocobuy/_posts/2020-08-03-bay-area-housing-market-update-may-2019.md

 date:

 ---
-"If you invest the time earlier to create structure and process around communication, planning, and goal setting, you can prevent missteps before they occur."
+> If you invest the time earlier to create structure and process around communication, planning, and goal setting, you can prevent missteps before they occur.

 _-Christine Tsai_